snhilde/statusbar3/README.md

 ```
 This will print the CPU usage each second using the color white (#FFFFFF) for normal conditions,
 orange (#BB4F2E) for warning conditions, and red (#A1273E) for error conditions.

+All values must be a pound (#) sign followed by six hex digits, in the style of RRGGBB.